arhohuttunen/junit5-examples/junit5-gradle-kotlin/README.md

-# JUnit 5 wtih Kotlin
+# JUnit 5 with Kotlin

 This is the accompanying source code for the article [JUnit 5 with Kotlin](http://www.codingrevolution.com/junit-5-kotlin/).